Kay Starr

 Kay Starr started her singing career at an early age.
 When she was just 7 years old she won a bunch of talent contests held by a Dallas radio station.
 As a result, she was given a weekly 15-minute radio show where she sang country and pop tune accompanied by a piano.

 At the age of 15, while living in Memphis, she was heard on the radio by Joe Venturi who needed a female vocalist for his Orchestra.
-While performing with his band, Starr's parents insisted a midnight curfew for their daughter.
+While performing with his band, Starr's parents insisted to having a midnight curfew for their daughter.

 Word got around about Starr's talent and by 1939 she had recorded some sides with Bob Crosby and Glenn Miller.
 She didn't really fit into Miller's band well.
 She was hired as a "fill-in" for Marion Hutton who was dealing with some health issues at the time.
 Starr can be heard on the Miller tunes "Baby Me" and "Love with a Capital You".
 Overall, the key that Miller's band played in, didn't mesh well with Kay's vocal range.